robleroni/Puerro/huerto/01/README.md

 The question is: Should I use any of these?
 And if yes, which one(s)?

-The challange in this first iteration is to handle the one input given from the user and simply add it to a list.
+The challenge in this first iteration is to handle the one input given from the user and simply add it to a list.
 Since this is already an interaction with the website it requires JavaScript to change the list dynamically.

 Let's start and try to implement it with and without a framework.